Christopher John Boyce: Espionage

-Instead, he gathered a quantity of classified documents concerning secure U.S. communications ciphers and spy satellite development and had his friend Andrew Daulton Lee, a cocaine and heroin dealer since his high school days (hence his nickname, "The Snowman"), deliver them to Soviet embassy officials in Mexico City, returning with large sums of cash for Boyce (nicknamed "The Falcon" because of his longtime interest in falconry) and himself.
-According to a book that Boyce and his wife co-authored, the information was not valuable to the Soviet Union.
+Boyce gathered a quantity of classified documents concerning secure US communications ciphers and spy satellite development and had his friend Andrew Daulton Lee, a cocaine and heroin dealer since his high school days (hence his nickname, "The Snowman"), deliver them to Soviet embassy officials in Mexico City, returning with large sums of cash for Boyce (nicknamed "The Falcon" because of his longtime interest in falconry) and himself.
+In a book he co-authored with his wife, Boyce wrote that he does not believe that the information was of much value to the Soviet Union.

-Exposure
+Exposure and conviction

-Boyce, then 23, was finally exposed after Lee was arrested by Mexican police in front of the Soviet embassy on 6 January 1977.
+Boyce, then 23, was exposed after Lee was arrested by Mexican police in front of the Soviet embassy on January 6, 1977.
 His arrest was "almost by accident": Lee was arrested for littering.
-During his harsh interrogation, Lee, who had top secret microfilm in his possession when arrested, confessed to being a Soviet spy and implicated Boyce.
-Boyce was arrested ten days later on 16 January, when the FBI found him hiding out at the shack he was renting near Riverside, California.
-He was convicted on eight counts of espionage on 28 April 1977, and sentenced by federal district judge Robert Kelleher on 12 September to forty years in prison, initially at Terminal Island, then the Metropolitan Correctional Center in San Diego.
-On 10 July 1979, he was transferred to the federal penitentiary in Lompoc, California.
+During his harsh interrogation, Lee, who had a top secret microfilm in his possession when arrested, confessed to being a Soviet spy and implicated Boyce.
+Boyce was arrested ten days later on January 16, when the FBI found him hiding out at the shack he was renting near Riverside, California.
+He was convicted on eight counts of espionage on April 28 1977, and sentenced by federal district judge Robert Kelleher on September 12 to forty years in prison, initially at Terminal Island, then the Metropolitan Correctional Center in San Diego.

-Escape

-On 21 January 1980, Boyce escaped from Lompoc.
-While a fugitive, Boyce carried out 17 bank robberies in Idaho and Washington, hoping to pay for passage to the Soviet Union, and adopted the alias of "Anthony Edward Lester."

-According to Boyce, he studied aviation, not to flee to the Soviet Union as some suspected, but to rescue Daulton Lee from Lompoc.

-On 21 August 1981, Boyce was arrested by U.S. Marshals while eating in his car outside "The Pit Stop," a drive-in restaurant in Port Angeles, Washington.
-Authorities had received a tip about Boyce's whereabouts from his former bank robbery confederates.